rxOred/blog/content/post/analysis/anubis/anubis.md

 We can conclude that this method is the on in charge for encrypting and decrypting the file system based on the shared preferene value `status`.

-### the end
+# The end

 This is the longest article I have ever typed. hell its over 2000 lines.
 So eayh, we started analysis with 0 knowledge on a random malware and dissected various part of it using both dynamic and static analysis techniques to understand what it is capable of doing.

-with our understanding about the malware, we can conclude that anubis is a very sophisticated banking trojan, that is capable of many things.
+with our understanding about the malware, we can conclude that anubis is a very sophisticated banking trojan, which is capable of many things.

 #Speard anarchy